The Founding of the PARCA Auxiliary

 The Auxiliary was officially founded in 1988 to provide annual financial support for PARCA.
 Lisa Miller, who was on PARCA Organization’s Board of Directors, was named the first Auxiliary President.
 Lisa Miller created the structure and framework for the Auxiliary with the help of Pam Ehikian, Debbie Bocci, Mary Pulley and Vicky Jones.

 Today, these leaders are still close friends and continue to support the Auxiliary.
-Many have daughters, nieces and family who have become active in the Auxiliary, like Paige Lundberg Farsad, Kimberly Jackson Wickam, Jennifer Brown Moriarty, Tera Gilmartin, Shawna Pulley Droese, Heather Gilmartin Krumins, Christina Horwitz Tan, Courtney Bocci and Jennifer Dolin Rinehart.
+Many have daughters, nieces and family who have become active in the Auxiliary, like Paige Lundberg Farsad, Kimberly Jackson Wickam, Jennifer Brown Moriarty, Tera Gilmartin, Shawna Pulley Droese, Heather Gilmartin Krumins, Christina Horwitz Tan, Courtney Bocci, Jennifer Dolin Rinehart, Lauren Miller and Paige Bocci Brennan.

 The Founding Members